seud0nym/sigenergy2mqtt/README.md

 - `SIGENERGY2MQTT_MODBUS_INVERTER_SLAVE` : The Sigenergy device Modbus Device ID (Slave ID).
 May be specified as a space-separated list (e.g. "1 2"). (default: 1)
 - `SIGENERGY2MQTT_MODBUS_ACCHARGER_SLAVE` : The Sigenergy AC Charger Modbus Device ID (Slave ID).
 - `SIGENERGY2MQTT_MODBUS_DCCHARGER_SLAVE` : The Sigenergy DC Charger Modbus Device ID (Slave ID).
+- `SIGENERGY2MQTT_MODBUS_NO_REMOTE_EMS`: If true, read-write sensors for remote Energy Management System (EMS) integration will NOT be published to MQTT.
+Default is false.
+Ignored if `SIGENERGY2MQTT_MODBUS_READ_WRITE` is false.
 - `SIGENERGY2MQTT_MODBUS_READ_ONLY` : If false, read-only entities will not be published to MQTT.
 Default is true.
 - `SIGENERGY2MQTT_MODBUS_READ_WRITE` : If false, read-write entities will not be published to MQTT.
 Default is true.
 - `SIGENERGY2MQTT_MODBUS_WRITE_ONLY` : If false, write-only entities will not be published to MQTT.
 Default is true.